reingart/pyfpdf/docs/Text.md

 | [`.multi_cell()`](#multi_cell) | several | yes | no | yes | Inserts a multi-line text string within the boundaries of a given box, optionally with background, border and padding.                                          |
 | [`.write()`](#write) | several | no | no | auto | Inserts a multi-line text string within the boundaries of the page margins, starting at the current x/y location (typically the end of the last inserted text). |
 | [`.write_html()`](#write_html) | several | no | yes | auto | An extension to `.write()`, with additional parsing of basic HTML tags.

+## Flowable Text Regions

+Text regions allow to insert flowing text into a predefined region on the page.
+It is possible to change the formatting and even the font within paragraphs, which will still be aligned as one text block.
+The currently implemented type of text regions is [text_columns()](TextColumns.html), which defines one or several columns that can be filled sequentially or height-balanced.

 ## Typography and Language Specific Concepts
 ### Supported Features